1988–89 Washington Bullets season

 A ticket for a November 1988 game between the Bullets and the Charlotte Hornets.

 The 1988–89 Washington Bullets season was the 28th season for the Washington Bullets in the National Basketball Association, and their 16th season in Washington, D.C.

+Season summary

+Off-season

-In the 1988 NBA draft, the Bullets selected small forward Harvey Grant from the University of Oklahoma with the twelfth overall pick, and selected shooting guard Ledell Eackles from the University of New Orleans with the 36th overall pick.
-During the off-season, the team acquired Dave Feitl from the Golden State Warriors.
+The Bullets had the twelfth overall pick in the 1988 NBA draft, and selected small forward Harvey Grant from the University of Oklahoma; the team also selected shooting guard Ledell Eackles from the University of New Orleans with the 36th overall pick.
+During the off-season, the Bullets acquired Dave Feitl from the Golden State Warriors.

+Regular season

-Under Wes Unseld's first full season as head coach, and with the addition of Grant and Eackles, the Bullets struggled losing seven straight games in December, which led to a 4–14 start to the regular season, and held a 17–28 record at the All-Star break.
-However, the team played above .500 basketball for the remainder of the season, and finished in fourth place in the Atlantic Division with a 40–42 record, which was two more wins then the previous season, but the team failed to qualify for the NBA playoffs, finishing just two games behind the 8th-seeded Boston Celtics.
+Under Wes Unseld's first full season as head coach, and with the addition of Grant and Eackles, the Bullets struggled posting a seven-game losing streak in December, which led to a 4–14 start to the regular season, and later on held a 17–28 record at the All-Star break.
+However, the team played above .500 in winning percentage for the remainder of the season, winning 11 of their 16 games in March.
+The Bullets finished in fourth place in the Atlantic Division with a 40–42 record, which was two more wins than the previous season; however, the team failed to qualify for the NBA playoffs, finishing just two games behind the 8th–seeded Boston Celtics.

-Jeff Malone led the team in scoring averaging 21.7 points per game, while Bernard King averaged 20.7 points per game, and sixth man Hot Plate Williams provided the team with 13.7 points, 7.0 rebounds, 4.3 assists and 1.7 steals per game off the bench.
-In addition, Eackles contributed 11.5 points per game off the bench, while Terry Catledge provided with 10.4 points and 7.2 rebounds per game, Darrell Walker contributed 9.0 points, 6.4 rebounds, 6.3 assists and 2.0 steals per game, and defensive center Charles Jones averaged 2.6 points, 4.8 rebounds and 1.4 blocks per game, but only played 53 games due to a knee injury.
+Jeff Malone led the Bullets in scoring averaging 21.7 points per game, while Bernard King averaged 20.7 points per game, and sixth man Hot Plate Williams provided the team with 13.7 points, 7.0 rebounds, 4.3 assists and 1.7 steals per game off the bench.
+In addition, Eackles contributed 11.5 points per game, while Terry Catledge provided with 10.4 points and 7.2 rebounds per game, and Darrell Walker contributed 9.0 points, 6.4 rebounds, 6.3 assists and 2.0 steals per game.
+Meanwhile, Mark Alarie averaged 6.7 points and 3.4 rebounds per game, Steve Colter provided with 6.7 points and 2.8 assists per game, Grant contributed 5.6 points per game, Feitl provided with 5.0 points and 3.5 rebounds per game, and defensive center Charles Jones averaged 2.6 points, 4.8 rebounds and 1.4 blocks per game, but only played 53 games due to a knee injury.

 Williams finished in fourth place in Sixth Man of the Year voting, while Unseld finished in fifth place in Coach of the Year voting.
+The Bullets finished last in the NBA in home-game attendance, with an attendance of 253,980 at the Capital Centre during the regular season, which was 25th in the league.

+Aftermath

 Following the season, Catledge was left unprotected in the 1989 NBA expansion draft, where he was selected by the Orlando Magic expansion team, and Feitl was released to free agency.